Acostill/scipts/readme.txt

     1: opens files in Visual Studio Code
         Examples:
             $ edit *
-                (Above command will open all files in current directory)
+            |   (Above command will open all files in current directory)

-            $ edit index.html stylesheet.css
+            $ edit example.html example.css
-                (Above command will open only the
+            |   (Above command will open only the
-                index.html and stylesheet.css files)
+            |   example.html and example.css files)
 -------------------------------------------------------------------------